andrewgalbraith21/MBB659_Pipeline/README.md

 ### Directories

-  + Data:  Contains Fastq files and Reference genome fasta file which serve as inputs for the pipeline.
+  + Data:  Contains Fastq files which serve as inputs for the pipeline.
 Fastq_subset and Fastq_subset2 folders contain 3 and 5 small fastq files to test the pipeline on.
 BS and OXBS folders contain the BS and OXBS fastq data respectively.
+Originall contained reference file however, this was too large to add to repository.

   + singularity: Singularity cache if attempting to run pipeline with singularity instead of conda (Not Recommended)